CLRX/CLRX-mirror/doc/GcnInstrsMubuf.md

 Opcode: 83 (0x53) for GCN 1.0/1.1; 99 (0x63) for GCN 1.2
 Syntax: BUFFER_ATOMIC_SUB_X2 VDATA(2), VADDR, SRSRC, SOFFSET
 Description: Subtract 64-bit VDATA from 64-bit value from SRSRC resource, and store result to this resource.
-If GLC flag is set then return previous value to VDATA, otherwise keep VDATA value.
+If GLC flag is set then return previous value from resource to VDATA, otherwise keep VDATA value.
 Operation is atomic.
 Operation:
 ```
 UINT64* VM = (UINT64*)VMEM(SRSRC, VADDR, SOFFSET, OFFSET)